wilsonmar/wilsonmar.github.io/_posts/2019-03-01-cloud-jmeter.md

 The components necessary for performance/capacity emulating scripting and test runs are:

    a.
 The <strong>application under test</strong>.
-I've used "the-internet" because it is intended as a set of JavaScript challenges for scripting user emulation scripts.
+I've used <a target="_blank" href="https://wilsonmar.github.io/flood-the-internet/">Dave Hoeffer's the-internet</a> because it is intended as a set of JavaScript challenges for scripting user emulation scripts.
 There are other sample apps.

    b. <strong>App hosting environment</strong>.
 Dave Hoeffer has graciously created an instance on Heroku for single-user runs during scripting.
-But for load/capacity tests, we need to create a stand-alone app instance within a cloud.
+But for load/capacity tests, we need to create a stand-alone app instance within a cloud. "the-internet" has a Docker image to run multiple users.

    c. <strong>Emulator</strong> (such as JMeter) to control 1 or a lot of emulated client instances running emulation scripts at the same time.